 Receptionist would be responsible for assigning token numbers to the patient visiting the hospital and save it in the database along with their details.
 These token numbers along with respective patient details are sent to doctor.
 The doctor can thus view patient details and after checking up the patient, the recommended medicines for the particular patient are fed into the database by the doctor and are sent to receptionist.

 The receptionist can then generate bill and feed into the database.
 The system also maintains patient’s history so that doctor or receptionist can view them anytime.
 The system can thus reduce complexity in maintaining patient’s records.
-The project is developed on Netbeans platform and is supported by a SQL database to store user specific details
+The project is developed on Net Beans platform and is supported by a SQL database to store user specific details

 The aim of the proposed system is to develop a system of improved facilities.